29 Apr Using Polio to Cure Brain Cancer: Clinical Trials

 What is particularly remarkable is patients are in remission, with no signs of their tumor, in this study, which is only in a Phase 1 clinical trial.
 However, in order for it to be approved and instituted, it must go through Phase 1, 2, 3 clinical trials.
 “It has to be proven 1. safe, 2. effective and 3. better than what we currently have,” says Dr. Fried.

 Dr. Fried knows first-hand the immediacy of finding results for glioblastomas.

-Currently, Phase I clinical trials of PVS-RIPO against recurrent glioblastoma brain tumors are ongoing at Duke.
-The plan is to extend these studies (Phases II/III) in a quest to establish PVS-RIPO as a possible therapy for brain tumors.
+After Phase I and II clinical trials of PVS-RIPO against recurrent glioblastoma brain tumors, the plan is to extend these studies (Phases III) in a quest to establish PVS-RIPO as a possible therapy for brain tumors.
 In addition, PVS-RIPO has the potential to work for other types of cancers.
 The reason for this is that the mechanisms responsible for PVS-RIPO’s effects against brain tumors broadly apply to almost all cancers.

-* Clinical trials are conducted in a series of steps, called phases – each phase is designed to answer a separate research question.
+*Clinical trials are conducted in a series of steps, called phases – each phase is designed to answer a separate research question.
 A Phase 1 trial is to test a new drug or treatment in a small group of people for the first time to evaluate its safety, determine a safe dosage range, and identify side effects.
+Updated 2021, from 2015.